-Collaboration is a relationship with another institution, business, or group that provides money or other support to your project or center.
+Collaboration is a relationship with another institution, business, or group that provides money or other support (e.g., volunteer instruction, donated materials) to your project or center.
 Collaborators are not funded by the grant.

-23. For each type of collaborating organization listed below, report the number of different

-organizations you collaborated with in 2011.
+23. For each type of collaborating organization listed below, report the number of different organizations you collaborated with in 2013.

 Business/industry

-Within your host instituti on (e.g., oth ner departm ent or admii nistrative u nit)
+Within your host institution (e.g., other department or administrative unit)

-Other education institution ons
+Other education institutions

-Public agencies (e.g., gov ernment ag encies)
+Public agencies (e.g., government agencies)

-Other ATE projects/cente ,
+Other ATE projects/centers

 Other (specify):

+-
-Report the total dollar value of monetary and in-kind support received by your project/center from all sources other than your ATE award in 2011 (round to the nearest thousand dollars).
-Monetary support In-kind support For each type of collaborating organization listed below, check up to two options that best describe the main benefits to your project/center in 2011.
-Each column should not have more nat best

-than two checked benefits.
-Type of Col aborating O rganization
+- 24. Report the total dollar value of monetary and in-kind support received by your project/center from all sources other than your ATE award in 2013 (round to the nearest thousand dollars). - a.
+Monetary support - b.
+In-kind support - 25.
+For each type of collaborating organization listed below, check up to two options that best describe the main benefits to your project/center in 2013.
+Each column should not have more than two checked benefits.

+Type of Collaborating Organization

 Type of Benefit Business/ Industry Within Your Host Institution Other Education Institution Public Agency Other ATE Grantee

 a.
 General support

 b.
 Financial or in-kind support

 c.
 Developing program content

 d.
 Facilitating service delivery

 e.
 Access to decision makers

 f.
 Information about workforce needs

+g.
 Developing articulation agreements

+h.
 Student support

+i.
+Other